y3jian/MinecraftModel/README.md

 Scan2Craft takes an input 3D scan, voxelizes a mesh, samples texture colours, maps colours to a customizable block palette, and exports a Litematica schematic ready to be used in Minecraft!

 ### Features
-- Voxelizes and mesh at a chosen height
+- Voxelizes any mesh at a chosen height
 - Samples texture colours using UVs
 - Maps colours to the nearest Minecraft block using CIE-LAB distance
 - Exports .litematic files with litemapy